- The agent dealing with this property is Richard Poole - press option 5 when calling

 The living space is a comfortable size and has dual aspect views over the greenery surrounding the apartment.

 The 10 acres of landscaped communal grounds includes a stunning re-build walled garden, large lake and plenty of seating areas.
-Residents are permitted to hold event with a couple of hundred of guests on the grounds at no charge.

 Parking is provided by ample communal spaces in front of the apartment as well as a garage with light and power - ideal for classic car enthusiasts.